-While there are many SUV and truck tires that deliver a good performance off-road, they are mostly purposed for the street roads.
+While there are many SUVs and truck tires that deliver a good performance off-road, they are mostly purposed for the street roads.
 Mud terrains are specifically engineered to favor the off-road performance while deprioritizing the street comfort.

 How Do They Work?

 What you will find basic in every mud-terrain tire is the aggressive tread pattern, along with the bigger and wider blocks throughout the whole surface.
-Such designs help the tire to claw over the strong mud or off-road terrains and ultimately project a grip that lets the tire roll.
+Such designs help the tire claw over the strong mud or off-road terrains and ultimately project a grip that lets the tire roll.

-Mud tires also have bigger tread depth that facilitates in forming stronger biting edges.
+Mud tires also have a bigger tread depth that facilitates in forming stronger biting edges.
 Other types of tires aren’t made like this, so they perform less effectively on muddy grounds.

 There are many designs of mud tires produced by different manufacturers.
 But the characteristic common among all of them is the aggressiveness in their appearance.